cemc/cscircles-wp-content/plugins/contact-form-7/readme.txt

 * Added html_name attribute support in [contact-form-7] shortcodes.
 * WordPress 3.7 or higher is required.
 * Translation for Ukrainian has been updated.

-= 3.7.2 =

-* Fixed a bug that allowed to avoid CAPTCHA validation.
-* The jQuery Form Plugin (jquery.form.js) has been updated to 3.50.0.
-* Translation for Dutch has been updated.

-= 3.7.1 =

-* The jQuery Form Plugin (jquery.form.js) has been updated to 3.49.0.
-* Fixed a bug of auto-p formatting around [response].
-* Translations for Russian, Korean, Hungarian, and German have been updated.

-= 3.7 =

-* Support free_text option that allows checkbox/radio to have an additional free text field.
-* Restore floating-tip style validation error as an option.
-* Support html_id and html_class attributes in [contact-form-7] shortcode.
-* Fixed bug that Flamingo stored submissions in demo-mode.
-* Fixed bug where auto-p function wrapped [response] with p.
-* The jQuery Form Plugin (jquery.form.js) has been updated to 3.48.0.
-* Translation for Haitian has been created.
-Translations for German, Hungarian, Czech, Turkish, Lithuanian, French, Basque, and Brazilian Portuguese have been updated.